-The ego’s distorted use of forgiveness, which seems to reverse cause and effect.
+The ego’s distorted use of extension, which seems to reverse cause and effect.
 The main defense of the separation, what keeps it going (see T-6.II.1:5).
 In extension, an idea goes forth from our mind without leaving it, thus linking our mind to the minds we extend to.
 In projection, we try to throw an idea out of our mind onto a supposedly external world.
-This makes the idea appear to be disconnected from us and objectively real; not our own effect, but an independent cause with power over us.
+This makes the idea appear to be outside us, rather than inside.
+Being outside, the idea now appears to be objectively real; not our own effect, but an independent cause with power over us.
 In this way, the pain we gave ourselves now seems given to us by others (see T-7.VII.8-9).
-Projection thus masks the very law it applies: that it is our own thoughts that cause our perceptions and experience (see “projection makes perception).
+Projection thus masks the very law it applies: that it is our own thoughts that cause our perceptions and experience (see projection makes perception).

 - In the separation, we projected our belief in separateness outward, thus making the world.
 A world of separation now appeared to be an objective, real cause with power over us, rather than our own illusory projection (see T-18.I.5-6).

 - We now use projection to try to throw outside of us our feelings of guilt.
 This takes the form of blaming others.
 Yet this simply causes more guilt, and produces a perception in which the world seems poised to take vengeance on us for our attack on it (see W-pI.22.1).
 In other words, we fear that our projections will return to our mind (see T-7.VIII.2-3).
 Projection, then, is an ego device not to rid us of guilt, but to compound guilt and increase fear.